chrishazfun/semaphore-sidebar/README.md

 ## What it does

-Allows it to run [Mastodon](https://mastodon.social) as a sidebar on your browser.
-It uses the [Semaphore](https://semaphore.social) client, originally by [Nolan Lawson](https://github.com/nolanlawson/pinafore) when it was known as Pinaphore.
+Adds a shortcut to run [Mastodon](https://mastodon.social) as a sidebar on your browser.
+It uses the [Semaphore](https://semaphore.social) client, originally by [Nolan Lawson](https://github.com/nolanlawson/pinafore).